Simon-Cun/CS100-Project/README.md

-# Commuter App
+# 🚗 Commuter App

-Daniyal, Simon, Samuel, Isaiah
-Mobile App for Commuters
+**Team Members:**
+Daniyal • Simon • Samuel • Isaiah

+---

+## 📱 Overview
+**Commuter App** is a mobile application designed to make the lives of commuters easier and more efficient.
+It provides quick access to valuable resources and tools for daily travel.

-  It is interesting to us because some of us are comuters and see this app as a good way for commuters to have easy access to valuable resources in their every day lives.
+> This project is especially meaningful to us because some of our team members are commuters — we wanted to create an app that helps people navigate their everyday routines more smoothly.

-  Python, React Native, Firebase
-  TBD
+---

+## 🧠 Tech Stack
+- **Frontend:** React Native
+- **Backend:** Firebase
+- **Language:** Python

+---

+## 🧩 Features (Planned / TBD)
+- 🚦 **Traffic Log** — track and analyze commute times and traffic patterns
+- 🤖 **AI Assistant** — provide intelligent commuting tips and updates
-  Traffic log, AI assistant, find destintations close to user using their location, etc...
+- 📍 **Nearby Destinations** — find useful locations close to the user using GPS

+---

+## 🚧 Status
+**Development Stage:** TBD